bdorney/CMS_GEM_Analysis_Framework/README.txt

             The following parameters are supported:
             #		<FIELD>             <DATA TYPE, DESCRIPTION>

                 Config_Analysis             string, PFN of the input analysis configuration file.

                 Config_Mapping              string, PFN of the input mapping configuration file.

+                Detector_Name               string, the serial number of the detector (do not include special characters such as '/' but dashes '-' are allowed)

                 Input_Is_Frmwrk_Output      boolean, set to true (false) if the input file/files is/are created by the CMS_GEM_Analysis_Framework (amoreSRS).
 Note that if this option is set to true then Output_Individual must also be set to true.

                 Output_File_Name            string, PFN of the output TFile.
 Note that if Output_Individual is set to true and Input_Is_Frmwrk_Output is set to false then the PFN defined here is not used.
 Instead the PFN of the input TFile, created by amoreSRS, is used but the "dataTree.root" ending of the file name is removed and replaced with "Ana.root".
 If Input_Is_Frmwrk_Output is set to true then the PFN defined here is again not used.
 Instead the PFN of the input TFile, created by CMS_GEM_Analysis_Framework, is used but the filename is appended with "NewAna.root".
 This could be potentially improved in the future.

                 Output_File_Option          string, the option for the output TFile taken from the standard set defined in the TFile documentation, e.g. "CREATE, NEW, READ, RECREATE, UPDATE"

                 Output_Individual           boolean, setting to true produces one output file for each input file.
                                             Setting to false produces one output file that represents the entirity of the analysis of all input files.
 Note that this should only be set to false if Input_Is_Frmwrk_Output is also set to false.

                 Ana_Reco_Clusters           boolean, set to true if you would like to the framework to reconstruct clusters from input hits found in the amoreSRS input TFile.
 Setting to false takes the clusters from the input amoreSRS TFile.
 Right now this field does nothing and is only a placeholder.

                 Ana_Hits                    boolean, setting to true will tell the framework to perform the analysis of the input hits.

                 Ana_Clusters                boolean, setting to true will tell the framework to perform the analysis of the input clusters.

                 Ana_Fitting                 boolean, setting to true will tell the framework to fit the obtained distributions.
 Note that Ana_Clusters must also be true for those distributions to be fitted.

                 Visualize_Plots             boolean, setting to true will tell the framework to prepare several TCanvases after analyzing all input files (Output_Individual = false) or each input file (Output_Individual = true).

+                Visualize_AutoSaveImages    boolean, setting to true will tell the framework to automatically create *.png and *.pdf files of all TCanvases stored in the "Summary" folder.
+                                            The name of these files will match the TName of the corresponding TCanvas.
+                                            They will be found in the working directory (the directory you execute the framework executable from).
+If these files already exist they will be over-written.

                 Visualize_DrawPhiLines      boolean, setting to true will tell the framework to draw lines on the summary TCanvases that show the iPhi segmentation.

         # 4.e.iii.II  HEADER PARAMETERS - RUN_LIST